- Entertainment and Media

 I would also point out that there are many excellent trombone quartet pieces, both original works and arrangements, that are not included on this list.
 While the list may provide a point of departure, I heartily recommend branching out and trying new pieces as well.
 Commissioning new works and growing the repertoire is necessary for every instrument, but particularly for trombone, a sometimes-neglected instrument.

-As a starting point for recordings of these works, I would recommend Four of a Kind, a world-class trombone quartet made up of Joseph Alessi, Scott Hartman (my former teacher!), Mark Lawrence, and Blair Bollinger.
-Several of the pieces are also included on this recording by High Anxiety Bones.
+As a starting point for recordings of these works, I would recommend , a world-class trombone quartet made up of Joseph Alessi, Scott Hartman (my former teacher!), Mark Lawrence, and Blair Bollinger.
+Several of the pieces are also included on Four of a Kindthis recording by High Anxiety Bones.

 Original Pre 20th-Century Works